Core Advocacy Training (CAT)

 Advocates in need of basic domestic/intimate partner violence training and professionals whose work involves supporting survivors should attend CAT.

 CAT is offered throughout the year and sessions may take place over a one-week period or staggered over a period of months/weeks.
-To find a session near you, check our calendar.
-If you don't find a session in your area, give us a call, 801-521-5544.
+To find a session near you, call 801-521-5544 or visit our calendar.